Lois-Anderson/COESSING_PO/README.md

-# COESSING 2023 in Accra, Ghana
+# Physical Oceanography track materials for [COESSING](https://coessing.org/)

 Akwaaba!
 Welcome!

-## Estuarine Physical Oceanography Group
-This repository will be populated with lecture materials and modelling exercises for the estuarine PO cohort of the 2023 Coastal Ocean Environment Summer School at The University of Ghana.
-Stay tuned! :)
+This repository contains a (growing) number of Jupyter Notebook activities written for the Coastal Ocean Environment Summer School in Nigeria and Ghana (COESSING).